Treaty of New Echota

 The Treaty of New Echota was a treaty signed on December 29, 1835, in New Echota, Georgia, by officials of the United States government and representatives of a minority Cherokee political faction, the Treaty Party.

 The treaty established terms for the Cherokee Nation to cede its territory in the southeast and move west to the Indian Territory.
-Although the treaty was not approved by the Cherokee National Council nor signed by Principal Chief John Ross, it was amended and ratified in March 1836, and became the legal basis for the forcible removal known as the Trail of Tears.
+Although the treaty was not approved by the Cherokee National Council nor signed by Principal Chief John Ross, it was amended and ratified in March 1836, and became the legal basis for the forcible removal known as the Trail of Tears carried out in 1838-1839.

 Background

 Early discussions

 By the late 1820s, the territory of the Cherokee Indian nation lay almost entirely in northwestern Georgia, with small parts in Tennessee, Alabama, and North Carolina.
 It extended across most of the northern border and all of the border with Tennessee.
 An estimated 16,000 Cherokee people lived in this territory.
 Others had emigrated west to present-day Texas and Arkansas.
 In 1826, the Georgia legislature asked President John Quincy Adams to negotiate a removal treaty.

 Adams, a supporter of tribal sovereignty, initially refused, but when Georgia threatened to nullify the current treaty, he approached the Cherokee to negotiate.
 A year passed without any progress toward removal.
 Andrew Jackson, a Democrat and supporter of Indian removal, was elected president in 1828.